English

 This course is an in-depth study of the literature of the African American experience in the United States.

-This is a survey course on the ethnic American experience in the United States, focusing primarily on the works of African American, Asian American, Chicano, Latino, and Native American authors.
-Literary genres will include poetry, drama, short fiction, and the novel.
-Literary works will be examined within their cultural, historical, and social frameworks.
+This is a survey course on the ethnic American experience in the United States, focusing primarily on the literary works of African American, Asian American, Chicano, Latino, and Native American authors.
+Genres explored will include poetry, drama, short fiction, and the novel.
+Literary works will be examined within their cultural, racial, historical, and social frameworks.

 This course is an examination of the images, roles, and identities of women in literature, focused on the contributions of women to a variety of literary genres including prose, poetry, short fiction, drama, and novels.
 It explores the particular cultural, historical, political, and social issues that have influenced women and society.